keithj/cl-genomic/README.txt

 cl-genomic uses ASDF for system definition.
-Copy or symlink cl-genomic.asd (and optionally cl-genomic-test.asd) to your asdf:*central-registry* and load cl-sam with the asdf:operate
+Copy or symlink cl-genomic.asd (and optionally cl-genomic-test.asd) to your asdf:*central-registry* and load cl-genomic with the asdf:operate
 function:

  (asdf:operate 'asdf:load-op :cl-genomic)